Aikido at the Center

 Aikido at the Center has MOVED!
 Our new dojo address is 3045 N. Stone Ave.
 It is just across the street from our old address.

-AATC has 5 Fukushidoin!
-Claire, Patty, Joe, Ted, and Kim.
-The teachers at two of our affiliate dojos were also certified--Trisha, Bill, and Lisa.
+AATC has 4 Fukushidoin!
+Claire, Joe, Ted, and Kim.
+The teachers at three of our affiliate dojos were also certified--Trisha, Bill, Lisa, and Aldo.

 Fukushidoin are certified assistant instructors.
 They all trained with Goto Sensei (7th dan) and got their certificates through the Takemusu Aikido Associate and are recognized by Aikido World Headquarters.
 We are very proud of them all!